SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/widgets.md

 	value > 0 ifTrue: [ self changeValueTo: value - 1 ]
 ```

-Note that we could use a validation block so that we could configure the range of a valid value.
+We define another method to create and assemble the minus button.
+Here we adjusted the size of the minus character so that it has a similar shape than the plus character.
 ```
 BlIntegerInputElement >> initializeMinusButton